pingcap/tidb-course-201-lab/lab-guide/guide/en/201.1/lab-1a-native-playground.md

 ```

 ------------------------------------------------------
-#### 3. Open another terminal, execute the following command to access the TiDB database using the MySQL database client, and the `"mysql> "` prompt appears, in the example shows as `"tidb> "`:
+#### 3. Open another terminal, execute the following command to access the TiDB database using the MySQL database client, and the `"mysql> "` prompt appears:
 ```
 $ mysql -h 127.0.0.1 -P 4000 -uroot
 ```